 - At most, two courses may be transferred from graduate programs of other institutions to be counted toward the degree requirements.
 Such transfer courses must be approved by the student’s faculty advisor and the department.
 It is the obligation of the student to provide all necessary data to the Department of Computer Science regarding the course(s) for which transfer credit is being requested.

-- Students in the combined B.S./M.S.E. program may transfer up to two graduate-qualified courses which also are counted toward the undergraduate degree, as well as any other graduate-qualified courses taken while an undergraduate which are not counted toward the undergraduate degree.
+- Students in the B.S./M.S.E. program may double-count up to two graduate-qualified courses which also are counted toward the undergraduate degree, as well as any other graduate-qualified courses taken while as an undergraduate which are not counted towards the undergraduate degree.

-- At most, two courses completed in the Engineering for Professionals program can be counted towards the degree requirements with advisor approval.
+- At most, two courses completed in the Engineering for Professionals program from the approved listing can be counted towards the degree requirements with advisor approval.

 - "Selected Topic" and "Seminar" courses do not count towards degree requirements.

-- A grade of D or F can result in probation; a second D or F is cause for being dropped from the program.
+- A grade of D or F may result in probation; a second D or F is cause for being dismissed from the program.

-- Every student must successfully pass Academic Ethics (EN.500.603 Graduate Academic Ethics).
+- Every student must successfully pass the Academic Ethics course (EN.500.603 Graduate Academic Ethics).